 - Mechanical - Knowledge of machines and tools, including their designs, uses, repair, and maintenance.

 Skills for Packaging Science Majors

-packaging science majors are found most commonly in careers in which the following skills are important:
+A major in packaging science prepares you for careers in which the following skill-sets are crucial:

 - Reading Comprehension - Understanding written sentences and paragraphs in work related documents.